top of page

 The Ball

 In Shareware Timebomb, you SHARE the BALL or EXPLODE!
-I took the lead on making the ball as expressive, interactive, and spectacular as possible.
+I took the lead on making the ball as expressive, interactive, and spectacular as possible within our short timeframe.

 GIF